CodingwithaK/E-commerce/README.md

 This is a Bootstrap React E-commerce Website.
-The DB is my SQL and will run using cloud storage S3 for images and run on AWS.
+The DB is my SQL and will run using cloud storage S3 for images and depolyed on AWS.